-Spelling is incorporated into ELTL through prepared dictation beginning in Level 3.
-Instead of a spelling list, students get a passage from one of the books they are reading.
-The student should study the passage for five to ten minutes, paying special attention to any words that he does not know how to spell.
-He should choose two to four words to analyze or study.
-Then, he should write or type the passage with his instructor watching over his shoulder to correct any misspellings immediately.
-Complete instructions for this process are included in every level of ELTL and RLTL.
+Spelling is incorporated into ELTL through prepared dictation beginning in Level C. Instead of a spelling list, students get a passage from one of the books they are reading.
+Students should study the passage for five to ten minutes, paying special attention to any words that they do not know how to spell.
+They should choose two to four words to analyze or study.
+Then, they should write or type the passage with an instructor watching over their shoulders to correct any misspellings immediately.
 In this way, the student practices spelling in the context of writing, not merely spelling words in isolation.
-Each week has two dictation exercises.

 With which level of RLTL should we begin?